phdenzel/dm-sheets/README.md

  to set up local server (default is 9999).
  Then open your browser (tried on Chrome and Firefox) and type http://localhost:9999/ to connect to the server.

  Of course, if preferred, you can set up a local server by any other means, e.g. node.js.
-If this is the case, use the pre-compiled `_site` folder.

 ### Where to find the physics